 - Prepare a sustainable menu by referencing the ASU Sustainable Menu Checklist below:

 - Use locally or regionally grown and produced foods.
 If food is provided from local farms, note it as such.
-Place small cards in front of the food indicating what it is, from what farm, and where the farm is located.
+Place reusable signs in front of the food indicating what it is, from what farm, and where the farm is located.

 - Use organic foods